Xilmi/Rotp-Fusion/README.md

   - New option to set MoO1 like astrroids distribution.
   - New option to prevent asteroids from disapearing.
   - New option to place Ships and planet in their MoO1 location.
-  - New option for asteroids to impact on weapon.
+  - New option for asteroids to impact on weapons.
+(As in MoO1)
-    - Impact missiles
-    - Todo Torpedoes, Beams.

 2024.07.29 (BR)
 - Added Gaia homeworld option.